MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/plannedmaintenance-selfservice.md

 | June 2022 | June 26, 2022 | June 25, 2022 | June 25, 2022 |

 > [!NOTE]
-> Effective July 2022 through September 2022, Microsoft will start to roll out updates to the environment during any weekend and outside normal business hours, to help minimize any potential impact on your environments.
-All the maintenance activity (operating system patching, security hotfixes, and quality updates) will be performed during the dark hour window to provide near-zero-downtime experience.
-As environments are onboarded to the new process, prior notification will be sent to the message center.
+> Effective July 2022 through September 2022, Microsoft will start to roll out updates to the production environment during any weekend and outside normal business hours, to help minimize any potential impact on your environments.
+All sandbox environment will be updated during any night outside business hours.
+> All the maintenance activity (operating system patching, security hotfixes, and quality updates) will be performed during the dark hour window to provide near-zero-downtime experience.

 ## Can operating system updates be applied in zero downtime?
 Yes, Microsoft began to roll out near-zero-downtime infrastructure maintenance in May 2021.